 My own portfolio includes full positions in some stable, blue-chip stalwarts such as Procter & Gamble

-So when it came time to add new money several months ago, I felt I had good balance in my portfolio and was free to consider almost any stock.
+So when it came time to add new money a few years ago, I had good balance in my portfolio and was free to consider almost any stock.
 For many reasons, including solid management, reliable cash flows, and compelling valuation, Johnson & Johnson

-Of course, only time will tell whether that was a good buy.
+Of course, only time will tell whether that was a good buy (so far, so good).
 But because I keep an up-to-date list of my best stock ideas, I was able to buy with confidence when the opportunity presented itself.